hmr9162-droid/MIAP-ZIM-Project/README.md

 [The Cable Bible](https://amiaopensource.github.io/cable-bible/) | A Guide to Cables and Connectors Used for Audiovisual Tech

-*If you contribute a zim of an archiving resource to our repository, we will link to the original webpage here!*
+*If you contribute a zim of an archiving resource to our repository, we will link to the original webpage here and to the .zim source on our homepage!*

 <br>

 <img src="images/zim_file_white.png" width="80">

-## ᴢɪʙʟɪᴏɢʀᴀᴘʜʏ
+## Zibliography

-*A collection of `zim` literature and related web archiving research*
+*A collection of `.zim` literature and related web archiving research*

 | 🔗 | 📚
 |:--------------:|:----------------------------------------------------------:|